georgefahmy/stonks/src/experimental/tdam/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p, --price-only      Plots a horizontal line at the target price.
+  -h, --help            show this help message and exit -p, --price-only      Only display the price and volume portion of the
+                        plots.
   -t TARGET, --target TARGET
                         Plots a horizontal line at the target price.
   -d DELAY, --delay DELAY
-                        Plots a horizontal line at the target price.
+                        How often to update the plot.
+Default 60 seconds.
+  -hh HOURS, --hours HOURS
+                        Optional flag for number of hours to limit the plot to display.
-  -s {volume,interest,unusual,both}, --scatter {volume,interest,unusual,both}
+  -s {volume,v,interest,i,unusual,u,bidask,b,both}, --scatter {volume,v,interest,i,unusual,u,bidask,b,both}
                         Generates an instantanious snapshot of all option positions and volumes
   -l, --limit           Dont limit the plotting window